moorer2k/SpotiKeys/README.md

 Customize your hotkeys easily by editing the Hotkeys.txt file.
 If you're uncertain about which key values to use, consult the HotKeyHelper for guidance.

 Please note, for actions like Liking/Disliking tracks, the Spotify window will briefly come into focus before minimizing again.
 Just something to keep in mind.
-Also, there is a few bugs I need to workout, but it'll get done soon.
+Also, there are a few bugs I need to workout with this functionality, but it'll get done soon.
 So don't worry!

 Enjoy your enhanced Spotify experience!